-Subsequent to year end, one casual vacancy occurred in the Board due to death of Mr. Anwar Ahmed Tata which was filled within 90 days with the appointment of Mr. Mazhar Valjee as an independent Director in his place.
+Subsequent to year end, two casual vacancy occurred in the Board which were filled within 90 days with the appointment of Mr. Mazhar Valjee as Director in place of Mr. Anwar Ahmed Tata (who passed away) and Mr. Muhammad Jawaid Iqbal in place of Mr. Muhammad Waris Magoon (who resigned).